LucasMiserez/githubwebscraperscore/README.md

 ## License

-This program is distributed under the GNU General Public License, version 3.
-You can find the full text of the license in the (LICENSE)[LICENSE] file.
+This project is licensed under the GNU General Public License version 3.0 (GNU GPLv3) - see the LICENSE file for details.

 ## Feedback